eiji03aero/ai-todos/docs/Frontend.md

 - slices
   - partitions the code by business domain
   - slices cannot use other slices on the same layer, and that helps with high cohesion and low coupling.
+  - a slice should have a index.ts file that exports implementations of the child segments that should be pubic to upper layers
 - segments
   - segments group your code by its purpose.
   - any name can be given to a segment, but usually we use one of these: